-As indicated in the heading of this document, you will need to turn in a design plan for your Space Invaders program well before the program itself.
-This design should be a clear and concise description of your planned organization of the program.
+As indicated in the heading of this document, you will need to turn in a design plan for your Centipede program well before the program itself.
 You should include in your design a sketch of each class including the types and names of all instance variables you plan to use, and the headers of all methods you expect to write.
 You should write a brief description of the purpose/function of each instance variable and method.